 Do you have any priorities to your own Ward?

-My top priority for Ward Two is to ensure the safety of our children.
+My top priority for Ward Two is to ensure the safety of our children and to ensure they receive a great education.
 When children go to school, they should feel safe and secure and their parents should feel safe sending them to school.
 The walk to and from school should not be threatened by people driving far too fast near a school or from anyone entering a school with a gun.
 I am taking several steps to ensure this safety of these children and hope to be able to continue this project in the coming year.
-Working with the Mayor’s Office we applied some time ago for a Safe Routes to School Project funding which we received and are just waiting for State review of the design to commence work.
-I hope to ensure this work is done as soon as possible.
+Working with the Mayor’s Office we applied some time ago for a Safe Routes to School Project funding which we received and have put to use at Charlotte Ave.
 I also hope to continue working on the safety improvements for all Nashua schools and personally oversee every school installation.

 Ward Two is a great place to live in Nashua and I want to do everything I can to ensure that stays true.
 I need to continue to push for more streets to be repaired and repaved in accordance with the current City DPW Plan so that everyone can have a street that is smooth and safe to ride on.
 I hope to continue working with the residents around Edgewood Cemetery to resolve the massive tree cutting that occurred recently and keep them involved in the new design.
 This will take frequent interfacing with the Cemetery, the Trustees, the City and the residents to ensure people are happy with the results.
 This project will take time and now being retired I can devote the time required to help the residents of Ward Two.